jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 }
 ```

-A successful response looks has this pattern:
+A successful response has this pattern:

 ```
 {